CitrineInformatics/gemd-docs/docs/specification/objects.md

 Materials have exactly one producing process.
 Material Specs may include expected properties, but do so via the [PropertyAndConditions](../attributes#property-and-conditions) compound attribute.
-In this way, material Specs can associate an expected property value with the conditions under which it is expected.
+In this way, Material Specs can associate an expected property value with the conditions under which it is expected.
 For example, if a material is purchased and its Safety Data Sheet quotes a normal boiling point of 54 C, a property is known even though there is never an explicit measurement of that property by a person in the lab.
 It could therefore be annotated with a Boiling Temperature of 54 C (property) at 1 atm (condition).